tryhardfifi/pronounce/README.md

 ## Motivation
-All throughout middle school and high school I was a pretty good english student, but ever since I started college I began to lose confidence over my pronounciation and I found it really frustrating because 99.9% of my online time is in in english, and that's a huge part of my time.
-So the goal of this extension is to improve my spoken english.
+All throughout middle school and high school I was a pretty good english student, but ever since I started college I began to lose confidence over my pronounciation (as I didn't have english lessons or anyone to talk to in english).
+I find this really frustrating because 99.9% of my time online is me reading in english...
+So the goal of this extension is to practice my pronounciation english.

-If you want to see the Show HN thread:

 ## Installation